grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 associated to a given address in trace.
 This might be due to the ELF file being inaccessible, or the absence of an entry in `/proc/pid/maps` for a particular address (this can be the case with JIT-compiled functions).

-This can occur for a number of reasons:
+This can occur for several reasons:

 - The process has terminated, making the ELF file inaccessible.
 - The ELF file is either corrupted or not recognized as an ELF file.